heapwolf/level-replicator/README.md

 - When the database connects, it reads the logs from the remote database in reverse until it finds a log that it already has.

-  - The latest log for each key is placed into memory and then iterated over.
+  - The latest log for each key is placed into memory and then iterated over to determine what should be added to the change log and what should be added to the store.

-    - If the log does not exist locally, its corresponding key/value is committed to the local database.
+    - If the log does not exist locally, the log and its corresponding key/value is committed to the local database.
     - If the log exists locally and its clock is earlier, a new log is created with a clock set to one greater than the maximum of the local and remote clock's value.
 Its corresponding value is introduced to the database.